HeardLibrary/workshops/_posts/2015-11-20-visualizing-data.md

 The workshop walked through a few well-known, useful, and easy to use tools for data visualization:

 ###[Timeline.js](http://timeline.knightlab.com/)
-* This timeline tool makes chronological visualization easy
+* This timeline tool makes chronological visualization easy.
-* It uses an easy to modify Google Spreadsheets template
+* It uses an easy to modify Google Spreadsheets template.
-* Easily embed the timeline you create in a website
+* Easily embed the timeline you create in a website.
-* Use multiple media sources to create engaging content
+* Use multiple media sources to create engaging content.

 ###[Datawrapper](https://datawrapper.de/)
-* An online tool for making interactive charts
+* An online tool for making interactive charts.
-* Upload csv data, create a chart, select and customize visualization method, and embed the chart in your website
+* Upload .csv data, create a chart, select and customize visualization method, and embed the chart in your website.
-* In order to embed your chart, you'll be required to create an account
+* In order to embed your chart, you will be required to create an account.

 ###[Tableau](http://www.tableau.com/products/cloud-bi#form)
-* A general purpose data visualization tool
+* A general purpose data visualization tool.
-* Offers paid and free/ desktop and online versions
+* Offers both paid and free versions of desktop and online applications.
-* Students can [sign up](http://www.tableau.com/academic/students) for one year free access
+* Students can [sign up](http://www.tableau.com/academic/students) for one year free access.
-* See Tableau's [Gallery](https://public.tableau.com/s/gallery) for some great visualization ideas
+* See Tableau's [Gallery](https://public.tableau.com/s/gallery) for some great visualization ideas.